svarunid/tinylm/docs/tokenizer/README.md

 An example of how our text might be tokenized is: `["Hello", ",", " World", "!"]`.

-Look at [bpe.py](./bpe.py) for a simple implementation of the Byte-Pair Encoding tokenizer.
+Look at [bpe.py](./bpe.py) for an extended version of the Byte-Pair Encoding tokenizer by [tiktoken](https://github.com/openai/tiktoken/blob/main/tiktoken/_educational.py).